figma-plus/docs/userGuide/installation.md

 ## Mac

-Right click on the Figma Plus app icon.
-And select **Open** from the menu.
+Right click on the Figma Plus app icon, then select **Open** from the menu.

 <img src="images/rightClick.png" width="300">